northwesttrees-gaming/RealTimeMod-Reborn/README.md

 # 🕒 RealTimeMod-Reborn 🕤
 RealTimeMod Reborn is a Minecraft mod that converts the time of the computer hosting the world into game ticks.
-The time is adjusted every 15 minutes allowing for accurate time based on the host's time.
+The time is adjusted every 15 minutes allowing for accurate time calculation based on the host's time.
 # 📑 Mod Pages
 - [CurseForge.com]()
 - [MCreator.net]()